anshulsc/Cross-Lingual-Alignmenr/readme.md

 1. **Experimentation**: Try different preprocessing techniques, such as stemming or lemmatization, to further clean the text.
 2. **Embedding Models**: Experiment with different models, such as GloVe or Word2Vec, to compare results.
 3. **Applications**: Use the trained embeddings for downstream tasks such as clustering, classification, or semantic similarity.

----

-Let me know if you need any more details added to the documentation!